www.scantips.com

 Don't make this be hard, because it's not hard at all, and you'll really need this.
 It does seem clever, and it really makes it easy.

 The +1 and -1 in these equations represents the initial 1x investment value, separate from the gain part.
 When you say something gained to 1.5x times value, the 1x is the initial amount and the 0.5x is the added gain.
-That 1 becomes 100% when multiplied by 100 for percentage (and is independent of the dollar amount).
-Realizing that makes the math easy.
+That 1x becomes 100% when multiplied by 100 for percentage (and is independent of the actual dollar amount).
+Realizing this makes the math easy.

 For example, take the case of the third year in the table above, with 56.7956% gain then.
 Adding 1 represents the original value to be a Gain Multiplier, and if $10000 was the original investment, then it works this way: 10000 × (1 + 56.7956/100) = 10000 × 1.567956 = $15679.56 final value (original plus gain).